kadimetla/doc-adk-training/training/module34-deploying-mcp-server-cloud-run/lab-solution.md

-# Module 34: Deploying an MCP Server to Cloud Run
+# Lab 34 Solution: Deploying the "Shopping Cart" Server

-## Lab 34: Solution
+## Goal

 This file contains the complete code for the `stateless_cart_server.py` and the `agent.py` client for the lab.